Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Westwood

-• Tree density and shade coverage in your yard
+• Tree density and shade coverage, especially in established neighborhoods

-• Average precipitation and seasonal drought risk
+• Seasonal precipitation and drought risk

-• Municipal restrictions or community guidelines
+• Municipal restrictions on watering or mowing times

 Benefits of Lawn Mowing in Westwood